 Serving clients in Fayetteville and all of NW Arkansas

 No patient expects that their doctor will act negligently and cause them to suffer a serious injury.
 However, there are multiple scenarios where a doctor could fail to provide a patient with the adequate care they deserve.
 Fortunately, you can file a malpractice claim against a doctor that is responsible for your injuries.
 If you or a family member was injured due to the careless actions of a doctor, contact an experienced Fayetteville medical malpractice lawyer today.
 No patient should have to suffer because a doctor’s negligence caused them to be seriously injured.
-Ken Kieklak, Attorney at Law, is here to explain how a patient can sue a doctor in Arkansas.
+Fayetteville AR personal injury lawyer Ken Kieklak, is here to explain how a patient can sue a doctor in Arkansas.